IEEE-SA STANDARDS BOARD OPERATIONS MANUAL

 During a recirculation ballot, Sponsor balloting group members shall have an opportunity to cast votes or change their previously cast votes.

 The Sponsor shall make a reasonable attempt to resolve all Do Not Approve votes that are accompanied by comments.
-Comments that advocate changes in the proposed standard, whether technical or editorial, may be accepted, revised, or rejected.

 Until the proposed standard has achieved 75% approval, comments can be based on any portion of the proposed standard.
 Comments not based on the proposed standard may be deemed out-of-scope of the standards balloting process by the Sponsor.